A $\mu$-mode approach for exponential integrators: actions of $\varphi$-functions of Kronecker sums: Numerical experiments

 The first exponential integrator that we consider has reduced tableau

 with

-see tableau~(5.19) in Reference~\citenum{HO05}.
+see tableau~(5.19) in Reference~\cite{HO05}.
 It is possible to effectively use the routine \textsc{phiks} to evaluate $\varphi$-functions applied to the same vector.
 In this way, the following quantities have to be computed

-In each line, only two calls of \textsc{phiks} are needed to compute the desired actions, due to the block diagonal structure of the matrix~$\hat K$.
-Indeed, in the first four lines we can obtain the actions of $\varphi$-functions simultaneously at $s=0$ and $s=1$, thanks to the squaring algorithm~\eqref{eq:simul}.
+In each of the five lines, only two calls of \textsc{phiks} are needed to compute the desired actions, due to the block diagonal structure of the matrix~$\hat K$.
+Indeed, in the first four lines we can obtain the actions of $\varphi$-functions simultaneously at $j=0$ and $j=1$, thanks to the squaring algorithm~\eqref{eq:simul}.
 In addition, in the second, third, and fourth line, \emph{both} $\varphi_2$ and $\varphi_3$ are produced at different scales.
 This is not possible for the routines \textsc{phipm\_simul\_iom}, \textsc{kiops}, and \textsc{bamphi}.
-By proceeding with a sequential implementation of the stages in tableau~\eqref{eq:expRK4s5}, they would require six calls with the action of the matrix $\hat K$, as already noticed~\cite{L21}.
-However, it is possible to alternatively assemble the stages by computing the following quantities
+By proceeding with a sequential implementation of the stages in tableau~\eqref{eq:expRK4s5}, they would require six calls with the action of the matrix $\hat K$, as already noticed in Reference~\cite{L21}.
+However, we found that it is possible to alternatively assemble the stages by computing the following quantities

-which require again two calls to \textsc{phiks} for each line, whereas in total five calls to the other routines.
+which require again two calls to \textsc{phiks} for each of the five lines, and in total five calls to the other routines.
 To ensure a fair comparison, we follow approach~\eqref{eq:expRK4s5_smart} with all the routines under comparison.

 As we did in the previous numerical examples, we check the correct order of convergence of the integrator for different numbers of time steps and $n_1=n_2=n_3=n=20$, and we measure the wall-clock time for different numbers $n$ of discretization points for each dimension, with $n$ ranging from 40 to 100, leading to a maximum number of degrees of freedom $N=2\cdot 100^3$.
 The integration is performed up to the final time $T=1$.
 The results are collected in Figure~\ref{fig:ord4_1}.
 Again, \textsc{phiks} performs better than the other methods, being up to 7.5 times faster.
 The speed-up is larger than in the previous examples mainly due to the choice of the spatial discretization, that leads to denser matrices, and which affects all the routines but \textsc{phiks} (as it is based on a $\mu$-mode approach).
-The insensitivity of the $\mu$-mode approach to the density of the matrices was already pointed out in Reference~\citenum{CCEOZ22}.
+The insensitivity of the $\mu$-mode approach to the density of the matrices was already pointed out in Reference~\cite{CCEOZ22}.